SeveralCube22/Recomendr/README.md

 This project is a naive implementation of a real-time recommendation system proposed by Tencent.
 [Tencent Rec Paper](https://dl.acm.org/doi/10.1145/2723372.2742785)

-The backend moudle contains the endpoints whereas the storm module includes the definition for the topology to process real-time user events.
+The backend module contains the endpoints whereas the storm module includes the definition for the topology to process real-time user events.
 The frontend is not yet completed.

 | Endpoint  | HTTP Methods | Request Body | RequestParameter | Description
 | ------------- | ------------- | ------------- | ------------- | ------------- |